tomjoht/tomjoht.github.io/_posts/2022/3/2022-03-20-trends-to-follow-or-forget-git-and-github.md

 {: .tip}

 Git can replace the need for a CMS or CCMS to manage and collaborate on content, provided that the Git workflows don't exclude those you're trying to collaborate with.

+## Next post

+Continue to the next post in this series: [Docs as code](/trends/trends-to-follow-or-forget-docs-as-code.html).